Online Metric Matching: Beyond the Worst Case: Introduction

-Next, we describe our results in balanced markets with servers adversarially chosen and requests randomly drawn from a smooth distribution, where a distribution is smooth if it admits a density function upper bounded by a constant.
-For the algorithm $\calA$ required by the reduction, we adopt the $\mathsf{Simulate\text{-}Optimize\text{-}Assign\text{-}Repeat}$ ($\mathsf{SOAR}$) algorithm of \cite{DBLP:conf/sigecom/ChenKKZ23}, which is originally used to give nearly optimal regrets in balanced markets when servers and requests follow different distributions.
-We show that this leads to an $O(1)$-competitive algorithm for $d \geq 3$ (\prettyref{thm:smooth-adv-cr}).
+Next, we describe our results in balanced markets and the semi-stochastic setting with smooth distributions, where a distribution is smooth if it admits a density function upper bounded by a constant.
+For the algorithm $\calA$ required by the reduction, we adopt the \emph{Simulate-Optimize-Assign-Repeat (SOAR)} algorithm of \cite{DBLP:conf/sigecom/ChenKKZ23}, which results in an $O(1)$-competitive algorithm for $d \geq 3$ (\Cref{thm:smooth-adv-cr}).

-Finally, we present our results in unbalanced markets with adversarial servers and stochastic requests.
-When requests are randomly drawn from a smooth distribution, by applying the same approach as for balanced markets, the resulting algorithm admits a competitive ratio of $O(\sqrt{n})$ for $d = 1$, $O(\sqrt{\log n})$ for $d = 2$, and $O(1)$ for $d \geq 3$ (\prettyref{thm:ratio-ahg-excess}).
-To improve the undesirable competitive ratio for $d = 1$, we show that the $O(\log n)$ competitive ratio of the algorithm proposed by \cite{DBLP:conf/icalp/GuptaL12}, which holds in balanced markets when both servers and requests are adversarially located in a doubling metric\footnote{A metric space is said to be \emph{doubling} if a doubling constant $M > 0$ exists such that for all $r > 0$, every ball of radius $r$ can be covered by at most $M$ balls of radius $r / 2$.
-In particular, the Euclidean space $[0, 1]^d$ is a doubling metric for constant $d$.}, is preserved in unbalanced markets (\prettyref{cor:adv-unbal-line}).
+Finally, we present our results for the semi-stochastic setting and unbalanced markets, for which we assume that servers outnumber requests by at most a constant factor.
+For smooth distributions, by applying the same approach as for balanced markets, the resulting algorithm admits a competitive ratio of $O(\sqrt{n})$ for $d = 1$, $O(\sqrt{\log n})$ for $d = 2$, and $O(1)$ for $d \geq 3$ (\Cref{thm:ratio-ahg-excess}).
+To improve the undesirable bound for $d = 1$, we show that the $O(\log n)$ competitive ratio of the algorithm proposed by \cite{DBLP:conf/icalp/GuptaL12}, which holds in balanced markets when servers and requests are all adversarially located in a doubling metric\footnote{A metric space is \emph{doubling} if there exists a constant $M > 0$ such that for all $r > 0$, every ball of radius $r$ can be covered by at most $M$ balls of radius $r / 2$.
+In particular, the Euclidean metric $[0, 1]^d$ is doubling for constant $d$.}, is preserved in unbalanced markets (\Cref{cor:adv-unbal-line}).
+These constitute the first known results for the semi-stochastic setting and unbalanced markets.